Ratimon/MyDWallet/README.md

     ```
     truffle test
     ```
+*After npm install, It is important to go to

+node_modules/ethjs-abi/internals/webpack/webpack.config.js: and node_modules/ethjs-util/internals/webpack/webpack.config.js:

+then change from loader: 'json' to loader: 'json-loader'

 # Underdevelopment I will fix it (If possible)
 1. User can only run to bundle all of typescript code on developement mode not production mode (You can bundle but it does't work)